Be challenged. Be inspired. Be encouraged.

 August 24-26, 2018 (9am to 5pm each day)

 1821 Jefferson Place NW

 Cost includes daily breakfast and lunch

 What characteristics distinguish humankind in contrast to other living things?
 Are these characteristics fixed or can they be changed by experience?
 What causes someone to think, feel or act the way they do?
 Is humankind naturally good or evil?
-Are we inherently selfish?.
+Are we inherently selfish?
+Where do we come from?
+Why are we here?
+How should we treat each other?
+How do we know what is true?
 Read full course description.

 Minimum of 5 enrolled students is required to offer any course.

 Dr. James Croft is Outreach Leader at the Ethical Society of St. Louis.
 He studied education at the Universities of Cambridge and Harvard, and completed his Doctorate at the Harvard Graduate School of Education.
 He is a graduate and former board member of The Humanist Institute.
 His writing can be found in The Humanist magazine and on Huffington Post.
 James was raised on Shakespeare, Sagan, and Star Trek, and is a proud, gay Humanist.